rkasper/the-core-protocols/applications/personalalignmentexpress.md

 2. Optionally, to go deeper:

-    c.
+    a.
 Shift VIRTUE to WANT (i.e., “VIRTUE X is now what I WANT”).

-    d.
+    b.
 Go back to step 1a with that new WANT.

-    e.
+    c.
 Iterate 1a-1d until: \[1\] you find the virtue that would dissolve the final block you are aware of; or \[2\] you don’t feel like iterating anymore.

 3. My ALIGNMENT: I want ________________________.